 You can't discharge certain types of obligations in Chapter 7 bankruptcy.
 Unfortunately, traffic fines are one of those debts.
-Bankruptcy laws state that a Chapter 7 discharge will not wipe out fines or penalties you owe to a governmental unit.
-(To learn more, see Are Government Fines Discharged in Chapter 7 Bankruptcy?)
+A Chapter 7 discharge won't wipe out fines or penalties you owe to a governmental unit, including outstanding traffic fines.

-While you can't discharge traffic fines in Chapter 7 bankruptcy, you may be able to eliminate them in a Chapter 13.
-In Chapter 13 bankruptcy, you can discharge certain fines and penalties as long as they are not criminal in nature.
+Although you can't discharge traffic fines in Chapter 7 bankruptcy, you might be able to eliminate them in Chapter 13 bankruptcy.
+In Chapter 13, you can discharge certain fines and penalties as long as they aren't criminal.

-Whether your traffic fines will be treated as nondischargeable criminal fines in Chapter 13 bankruptcy will depend on:
+You'll likely need to speak with a local bankruptcy attorney about this issue because whether the traffic fines will be nondischargeable criminal fines in Chapter 13 bankruptcy will depend on:

-But keep in mind that even if your traffic fines are not dischargeable, Chapter 13 bankruptcy can allow you pay them off through your repayment plan over the next three to five years.
-In many cases, if you can show that the fines are included in your Chapter 13 bankruptcy, you can get your driver's license reinstated right away.
+But keep in mind that even if your traffic fines aren't dischargeable, you can pay them off through your Chapter 13 repayment plan over the next three to five years.
+In many cases, if you can show that you're paying the fines in your Chapter 13 bankruptcy, you might be able your driver's license reinstated right away.

-Whether filing for bankruptcy can help you get your driver's license back depends on many factors including the laws of your particular state.
+Whether filing for bankruptcy can help you get your driver's license back will depend on many factors including the laws of your particular state.
 As a result, talk to a knowledgeable bankruptcy attorney in your area to learn whether bankruptcy can help.

 |Take our bankruptcy quiz to identify potential issues and learn how to best proceed with your bankruptcy case.|